Courant-Hilbert deformations of Yang-Baxter sigma models: Conclusion and Discussion

 \subsection{Acknowledgments}

 The work of O.\,F.\ was supported by RIKEN Special Postdoctoral Researchers Program and JSPS Grant-in-Aid for Research Activity Start-up No.\,24K22890.
-The work of K.Y. was supported by MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A “Machine Learning Physics” No.\,22H05115, and JSPS Grant-in-Aid for Scientific Research (B) No.\,22H01217 and (C) No.\,25K07313.
+The work of K.Y. was supported by MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A “Machine Learning Physics” No.\,22H05115, and JSPS Grant-in-Aid for Scientific Research (B) No.\,22H01217 and (C) No.\,25K07313, and the Asahipen Hikari Foundation.